-As I pulled the cushions from the living room sofa I saw a debit card that looked a lot like the one I LOST LAST YEAR.
-It was the one I lost last year.
-Me!
+As I pulled the cushions from the living room sofa I saw a debit card I LOST LAST YEAR myself!
+Wow!

 My face felt hot with embarrassment.

 Christian Woman, have you ever noticed how easy it is to forget your own shortcomings and “lecture” others on theirs?
 I learned something at that moment.

 My lesson today (and maybe yours too) is to remember to show compassion, mercy, and kindness when folks blunder.
 We forget about God’s grace in the Bible and exhibit our own version of grace – which is usually flawed, biased, and based on all the wrong things.

 The truth is we (I) should shuffle out the same grace we would like to receive…especially when we mess up.
 I’ve got examples of what I’m working on in the area of grace and I’ll tell you.

 Don’t get angry at the guy who cuts you off in traffic.
 I bet you cut someone off before.
 Be gracious, Christian Lady (me).

 Be patient with the lady whose baby is crying so loudly your ears are ringing.
 I’m sure you’ve been in a situation you couldn’t quite control yourself too at one time – show grace.

 The next time you get the shopping ‘bug’ and run to the store, remember, that cashier hates the long line as much as you do.
 Give her God’s grace in the Bible.
 Why?
 Because you’ve felt overwhelmed before too.
 Give her lots of grace.

 Remember, the person who is falling short desperately needs the kind of grace God shows us countless times a day.